Author has written 5 stories for Heroes.

 Been a while since I was in.
 Mega writer's block.
 Sorry about that.
 It's at least partly broken now, so I should be updating LSDW within the next week or so.

 Anyway, remember a while back when I posted links to the images for my main characters?
 Pretty soon those link are gonna quit working.
-Red Vector found this really cool site where you can or at least a character.
+Red Vector found this really cool site where you can build a "hero," or at least a character.
 I've had a ton of fun with it, and have created images of pretty much all my OCs.
 Click their name, and you'll be given a pic of them.
 (This is not to replace any mental image you may have of the character in question.
 It's entirely to give you an idea of how I pictured them.)

 As I create more OCs, or build more of the important OCs, I'll put them in.
 The site's a lot of fun, a great time waster, and is part of the reason the writer's block has broken to a degree.